rjshap/AutoSharesAPI/rest-api/private-api/managing-users/get-users-info/README.md

 ---
-description: Get a user's information by their ETNA Trader identifier
+description: Get a user's information by their AutoShares identifier
 ---

 # Get User's Info

 ### Overview

-This endpoint enables you to request a user's information by supplying their unique ETNA Trader identifier in the header.
+This endpoint enables you to request a user's information by supplying their unique AutoShares identifier in the header.
 In response, you'll receive a JSON file with the user's information.

 There are three required parameters that must be provided in the request: